KingrogKDR/my-shell-go/README.md

 - [License](#license)

 ## Overview
-This project is a simple shell implemented in Go, designed to demonstrate basic shell functionalities and the power of Go for system programming.
+This project is a simple shell implemented in Go that I designed to learn and improve on the language as well as to understand on a low level as to how a shell works.

 ## Features
 - Execute basic shell commands